 Private home, property, and room rentals can be excellent housing choices for a vacation.
-It’s easier than ever to find a great vacation rental through an online listing or vacation rental platform, but it’s also easier than ever to be scammed.
-Take these steps to avoid vacation property rental scams.
+It’s easier than ever to find a great vacation rental through an online listing or vacation rental platform.
+It’s also easier than ever to be scammed.
+Learn how to report and avoid vacation property rental scams.

 Report a Scam

 Report a rental scam to the state consumer protection or attorney general's office or local law enforcement where the property is located as well as the Federal Trade Commission.

 If you found the scam rental ad online or were scammed using the internet, also report the scam to the website where it was posted and the FBI Internet Crime Complaint Center.

 - Look at pictures of the rental property and maps of the area before you rent the property.

 - Make sure the property is located close enough to the tourist sites and attractions that you want to visit.

 - Make sure that the person renting you the home or property is the actual owner or is authorized to rent the property.